CraftySalamander/RTS_Overlay/Readme.md

 conda activate rts_overlay

-conda install -c anaconda pyqt pip install pynput pip install requests
+conda install -c anaconda pyqt conda install python-Levenshtein pip install pynput pip install requests pip install thefuzz

 pip install Nuitka (only needed to prepare the standalone library)
 ```

+You can also use the [requirements.txt](requirements.txt) file.

 To run the application with python, simply run `python aoe2_overlay.py` (for AoE2, similar for other games).